Ricotta Date Waffles

 You can keep made waffles warm in a 250 degree oven so everything is ready at once.

-Serve these guys with a smear (technical term) of ricotta cheese, the date syrup, lemon zest, and more maple syrup.
+Serve these Date Waffles with a smear (technical term) of ricotta cheese, the date syrup, lemon zest, and more maple syrup.

-Betsy thought these were the best waffles I’ve made and I’m not sure I could argue with her.
+Betsy thought these Date Waffles were the best waffles I’ve made and I’m not sure I could argue with her.

 You know when they would be perfect?